The Landscape

 As a Natural Park we have a commitment

-Our wines are mountain and forest wines as we are in the heart of the Sierra de Francia Natural Park.
-Oaks, strawberry trees, cork oaks, gall oaks and chestnut trees are integrated in the vineyards that we have gradually recovered since 1999.
-Thanks to the research, we have been able to learn more about the native varieties, among which the rufete and the white rufete stand out.
-We are strongly committed to the recovery of this cultural heritage, which we preserve through the organic cultivation of old vineyards, thereby promoting biodiversity and respect for nature.
+Our wines are mountain and forest wines, born in the heart of the Sierra de Francia Natural Park.
+Oaks, strawberry trees, cork oaks, gall oaks and chestnut trees are integrated into the vineyards, which we have been recovering little by little since 1999.
+Thanks to the research we have been able to learn more about the local native grapes, among which are the red rufete, the white rufete and the calabrese.
+We have a strong commitment to the recovery of this cultural heritage, which we preserve through the organic cultivation of the oldest plots, thereby promoting biodiversity and respect for nature.